-The Board is unaware of any military education, training, and experience that would satisfy the requirements for licensure as a speech-language pathologists or audiologists.
+The Board is unaware of any military education, training, and experience that would satisfy the requirements for licensure as a Speech-Language Pathologists or Audiologists.
 Hearing Aid Dispensers do not have minimum educational requirements for licensure.

 - a.
 Does the Board identify or track applicants who are veterans?
 If not, when does the Board expect to be compliant with BPC § 114.5? - The Board identifies and tracks applicants for licensure who are honorably discharged veterans. - b.
-How many applicants offered military education, training or experience towards meeting licensing or credentialing requirements, and how many applicants had such education, training or experience accepted by the Board? - To date the Board has not received an application in which military education, training or experience was submitted toward the licensing requirements. - c.
+How many applicants offered military education, training or experience towards meeting licensing or credentialing requirements, and how many applicants had such education, training or experience accepted by the Board? - To date, the Board has not received an application in which military education, training or experience was submitted toward the licensing requirements. - c.
 What regulatory changes has the Board made to bring it into conformance with BPC § 35? - There does not appear to be a need for the Board to propose any regulatory changes.
-If an applicant had military education and experience, the Board would conduct an expedited review to determine whether or not it was substantially equivalent to current licensing requirements.
-This would be done on a case by case basis, depending on the specific characteristics of the individual's education, training, and experience.
+If an applicant applies based on military education and experience, the Board could conduct an expedited review to determine whether the military education and experience is equivalent to current licensing requirements.
+This could be done on a case by case basis, depending on the specific characteristics of the individual's education, training, and experience.